 Cough Medicine and Children

-When we’re sick with a cough -- or worse, when our children are sick -- we’re desperate to do something, anything, to relieve it.
-Knowing that there’s a medicine we can use makes us feel more in control.
+When we’re sick with a cough -- or worse, when our children are sick -- we’ll do anything to relieve it.
+Knowing there’s a medicine we can use makes us feel more in control.
 People may also start feeling better a few days after taking a cough medicine, so they assume it's working.
-In fact, Edelman says, the cough may just going away on its own.
-The medicine may have little to do with it.
+But the cough just goes away on its own, Edelman says.
+The medicine has little to do with it.

-Although experts agree that young children should not take cough medicine, they may be safe for older children and adults.
+Although experts agree that young children shouldn’t take cough medicine, they’re OK for most older children and adults.
 The odds of serious side effects are very small, Edelman says.